TEricksen123/My-Games/README.md

 # My-Games
-EEEEEE This is a stupid class requirement
+EEEEEE The only reason this exists is because of class requirements